 8. Pre-Pleat Your Saree

-Pre-pleating your saree is probably the best tip we could give you!
-If you’re wearing a saree for the first time, there’s always that chance of the first pleat not aligning with the second.
+In your endeavour to learn how to drape a saree, pre-pleating your saree is probably the best tip we could give you!
+If you’re wearing a saree for the first time, there’s always that chance of the first pleat might not aligning with the second.
 In order to avoid this, mark the spot of your pleat by measuring it around your waist.
 Once done, make the pleats comfortably by putting them on a table and pinning them before you wear it.

 9. Drape It At The Right Place